 Completing and submitting such evidence provides the VA more information to evaluate when deciding a veteran’s claim.
 In the case of a denial or inadequate rating decision, veterans can always send additional evidence along with their appeal.

-Berry Law Firm was founded in 1965 by John Stevens Berry, a three-tour Vietnam veteran and lawyer.
+Berry Law was founded in 1965 by John Stevens Berry, a three-tour Vietnam veteran and lawyer.
 Our team of veterans’ disability attorneys and advocates represents clients throughout the United States to help them navigate the VA appeals process.

 If you need to appeal a rating decision in order to receive the benefits you deserve, please contact us online or call (888) 883-2483 for a free consultation.